-By carrying out the necessary checks and putting the correct procedures in place, both parties can ensure they avoid any potential liabilities or costly back payments.
+By carrying out the necessary checks and putting the correct procedures in place, both parties can reduce the risk of potential liabilities or costly back payments.

-The information in this article is for general guidance and is not legal advice.
-We have tried to ensure that this guidance is accurate and relevant as at February 2020.
+The information in this article is for general guidance and is not legal or financial advice.
+We have tried to ensure that this guidance is accurate and relevant as at March 2021.
 However, Nominet UK will not accept liability for any loss, damage or inconvenience arising as a consequence of any use of or the inability to use any information contained in this guidance.

 After completing her degree in Journalism, Monique began her career at a digital marketing agency.
 It was here she discovered a passion for online marketing with a particular focus on content creation for the web.
 Six years ago Monique set up her own copywriting business, Copyworks Group, which specialises in creating content for websites, blogs, newsletters and social media pages.Read full profile